user5427/fp-2024/README.md

 - Public paths

 **Main operations:**
+- Stops and routes
     - Add/Remove bus
     - Add/Remove train
     - Add/Remove bus/train stop
     - Create a route
     - Assign bus/train to routes
     - Remove bus/train from routes
     - Add bus/train stop to route
+    - Add next stop id to a stop
+    - Add previous stop id to a stop

+- Public paths
     - Create a public path (a path from one stop to other stop)
     - Remove public path

+- Printing
     - Print all the routes
     - Print all the busses/trains
     - Print all the route stops
     - Print all the route busses/trains
+    - Print all trips

+- Joining routes
     - **Join two routes at the intersecting stop (creates a new route)**
     - **Join two routes at the provided stop (creates a new route)**

+- Trips
     - Create a trip
     - Add paths to the trip
     - Remove paths from the trip
     - Add route stops to the trip
     - Remove route stops from the trip
     - Remove trip
     - **Join two trips to create a new trip**
-- Print all trips
     - Check if trip is valid
+    - Check trip distance

 Yes the same route will be able to have both busses and trains operating.